sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![img](https://www.megamanual.com/ms2/v3components.gif)

 The cab has overheated.
 The cab has caught on fire.
 And these things made me very sad.
 So, In the pursuit of not being sad and having to worry about breaking down on a car cruise, the goal is to make this car reliable.
 Like actually, seriously, for real this time.
-This is the Cabby's EFI conversion project I've been working on for the last three months; today, let's dive into the ECU and wiring.
+This is the Cabby's EFI conversion project I've worked on for the last three months; today, let's dive into the ECU and wiring.

-The Golf MK1 came with mechanical fuel injection that was reliable, until it wasn't.
+The Golf MK1 came with mechanical fuel injection that was reliable until it wasn't.
 When it failed me back in 2021, the cost to fix the parts ($700) was too much to justify a fix to an already archaic system, so I used bike carburetors as a cheap ITB setup.
 It worked for a couple of years until a fuel bowl gasket failure caused a small fire.
 In retrospect, this was my fault and would have worked again.
-It ruined the carbs and part of the engine, not a bad time to swap it!
+It ruined the carbs and part of the engine, a good time to swap it!
 While carbs are not inherently bad, but they leave much to be desired in tuning and control.
 Changing the system to electronic fuel injection (EFI) and a standalone ECU will solve many of the carbs' imprecision issues but with it comes a lot of new challenges to complete the setup, but in the end, we'll save this car one more time.

 I'm using the Megasquirt 2 DIY kit on the v3.0 PCB, but will not be using the following features: